eyeonus/Trade-Dangerous/README.txt

        After a number of hops (controlled by --prune-hops), eliminate a percentage of the routes from the lowest up by score.
-       NOTE: This can speed up long run calculations, but it can also cause you to miss gold-mines that are a just a few hops away... e.g.
+       NOTE: This can speed up long run calculations, but it can also cause you to miss gold-mines that are a just a few hops away… e.g.
          --prune-score 12.5   Removes the bottom 1/8th of (12.5%) of routes --prune-score 50     Only keep the upper 50% of routes